 Music by Rodion Shchedrin

-Libretto by the composer after the novel by Nikolai Leskov The Enchanted Wanderer
+Libretto by the composer after motifs of the fairy-tale by Božena Němcová translated by Nikolai Leskov and Russian folk fairy-tales

 Musical Director: Valery Gergiev